Mary Magdalene's story is intimately linked with Jesus. She plays a leading role in one of the most powerful and important scenes in the Gospels.

 When Jesus was crucified, Mary Magdalene was there supporting him in his final moments and mourning his death.
 She discovered the empty tomb, and was the first witness to the resurrection.
 She was there at the beginning of a movement that was to transform the world.

 But not once does it mention that she was a prostitute or a sinner.
-At some point Mary Magdalene became confused with two other women in the Bible: Mary, the sister of Martha, and the unnamed sinner from Luke's gospel (7:36-50) both of whom wash Jesus' feet with their hair.
+At some point Mary Magdalene became confused, or conflated, with two other women in the Bible: Mary, the sister of Martha, and the unnamed sinner from Luke's gospel (7:36-50) both of whom wash Jesus' feet with their hair.
 In the 6th Century, Pope Gregory the Great made this assumption official by declaring in a sermon that these three characters were actually the same person: Mary Magdalene, the sinner who through repentance became a saint.
 Pope Gregory acknowledged her role in the resurrection story, but it was as the repentant sinner that she was to become known.
-The Catholic Church, while always acknowledging Mary Magdalene’s vital role—it was as early as St Hippolytus (3rd century) that she (and the other women at the empty tomb) was described as “apostola apostolorum”, “apostle to the apostles”—did not declare that Mary Magdalene was not the penitent sinner until 1969.
+The Catholic Church, while always acknowledging Mary Magdalene’s vital role—it was as early as St Hippolytus (3rd century) that she (and the other women at the empty tomb) was described as “apostola apostolorum”, “apostle to the apostles”—maintained the focus on Mary Magdalene as the penitent sinner until 1969.
 For 1,400 years, the stigma remained.

 The Orthodox Church embraces a tradition which holds that as a young woman, Mary Magdalene led a sinful life, but from the moment she was healed by Jesus (through the casting out of seven demons, cf. Luke.
 8:2) she led a new life, and became a true disciple of Jesus, accompanying him on his ministry, betrayal, death and resurrection.
 She alone went to the tomb to find it empty, and then to meet the risen Christ.
 And most importantly of all, she announced the resurrection.
 The Orthodox call her “Equal-to-the-Apostles,” and “Myrrh-Bearer,” with reference to the spices she carried to Christ’s tomb.

-Mary Magdalene is representative of a Church which seeks to welcome, without distinction, men and women of any race, people, language and nation, to proclaim to them the good news of the Gospel of Jesus Christ, to accompany them on their earthly pilgrimage and to offer them the wonders of God's salvation.
+Mary Magdalene is representative of a Church which seeks to welcome, without distinction, women and men of every race, people, language and nation; to proclaim to them the good news of the Gospel of Jesus Christ; to accompany them on their earthly pilgrimage; and to offer them the wonders of God's salvation.
 Mary Magdalene is an example of true and authentic evangelisation, that is, an evangeliser who proclaims the joyful central message of Easter.